 This deposit is also refundable when an attending student officially withdraws from the residence hall, provided that the student is not charged with room damage or loss of keys.
 The deposit is forfeited if the student does not officially withdraw within one week of the last day of school or earlier.
-To officially withdraw, a student must complete a Dormitory Withdrawal Form and turn in his key to the Housing Director.
+To officially withdraw, a student must complete a Dormitory Withdrawal Form and turn in his or her key to the Housing Director.

-If a student has preference for a particular room or roommate, this should accompany the payment of the room deposit and should be noted on the Housing Application.
+If a student has preference for a particular room or roommate, this should be noted on the Housing Application.
 Roommates must have complete applications for housing on file before assignments can be made.
 East Central's dormitories are furnished, and the student will only need to provide bed linens.